 Our Cross-platform artistic design research in Archi-VR proposal is condensed in the ultimate form of an artistic work – an immersive auditory space with virtual reality sound.
 The artistic outcome of this research will be targeted towards Finland’s 100 year celebration, where the theme of Finnishness is reused & remixed with archive materials from three broadcasting networks – Finnish YLE, Swedish SVT and Norwegian NRK.
 Building on the tradition of classic radio plays, we aim to create an immersive space where diegetic sounds from three country’s archive organizations are used in a single dramaturgy.

 The research Networks of Intelligent Sonic Agents – NOISA studies a new way to inquire the engaging relationship we have with digital artefacts and new media practices.
-The main argument here is that NOISA provides an intelligent system, that acts to maintain and deepen the users engagement by learning from the user behaviour while interacting with digital environments.
+The main argument here is that NOISA provides an intelligent system, that acts to maintain and deepen the user’s engagement by learning from the user behaviour while interacting with digital environments.

-PESI deals with designing new ways of interacting physically with digital sound in more aesthetically engaging forms.
+The Notion of Participative and Enacting Sonic Interaction (PESI) deals with designing new ways of interacting physically with digital sound in more aesthetically engaging forms.
 The research aims to increase the potential affordances of digital technologies to create interactions that challenge the notion of expression in collaborative music performances and result in making new forms of music. – Academy of Finland (pr.
 137646).We have been also developing a repertoire to be performed with the PESI system.

-The research focuses on expressiveness of multimodal interaction.
+New Interaction Solutions (NIS) focuses on expressiveness of multimodal interaction.
 Whereas typically interaction research aims to optimize the interaction in terms of efficiency and ergonomics, here the aim is to use the interactive technologies for expressing emotions and feelings. – joint research project with Nokia Research Center.

-This project aims to take yet another step further in the evolution of communication by focusing on the emotional aspect.
+Human Emotional Interaction (HEI) project aims to take yet another step further in the evolution of communication by focusing on the emotional aspect.
 The intention is to develop a platform that enables research and development of emotional communication and interaction. – joint project with Nokia Research Center.

 In AaltoWindows project, the students and researchers of the three Aalto schools work and study at geographically separated locations, and therefore rarely interact with each other on a daily basis.
 To increase the feeling of social unity, this project opens a virtual window between the separate Aalto campuses. – joint research project with Jari Kleimola, Palash Mukhopadhyay and Dipti Sonawane.